The Future of Artificial Intelligence in Vietnam: An overview

 The shortage of talent is a structural issue that affects other regional countries as well.
 With six unicorn businesses, Indonesia’s AI startup ecosystem is significantly further along in its development stages than the rest of Southeast Asia.
 Nonetheless, its tech labor supply problem remains unresolved.
 According to Jonathan Kurniawan, an Indonesian AI governance expert, “Tech talent is in high demand in Indonesia, but supply isn’t quite there.”
 Good skills have an abundance of options.
 A skilled data analyst may collaborate with five different product managers, basically working on five different products.”
 Companies might only raise their compensation when their present talent is stretched to its limitations.

 Kurianwan also blamed outdated university curricula for part of Indonesia’s engineering shortage: “Universities teach software development, but the curriculum is not updated.”
-There is no practical experience with Tensorflow or numpy.
+There is no practical experience with Tensorflow or Numpy.
 Computer science students are frequently required to learn on their own, obtain online certificates, attend a three-month coding school, or learn these abilities on the job, where industry tech leaders may educate them on what’s necessary.”
 Similarly, an APEC report found that 62% of Indonesian enterprises consider a lack of data science and analytics capabilities as a barrier to providing the full value of big data analytics to clients.

 Many of the issues raised above are symptoms of a bigger structural issue caused by the fast-changing nature of technology, particularly AI.
 According to Kearney’s interviews and surveys, entrepreneurs in all five Southeast Asian (SEA), including Vietnam economies face the same talent shortage.
 More than 85% of respondents say it is difficult to attract expert AI talent, while current technical talent lacks the domain knowledge to apply AI to business problems.
 These lines of evidence suggest a regional ecosystem that is interrelated and suffering from similar talent difficulties, the resolution of which may necessitate a more systemic approach.